 Please click here for more detailed information about individual referral types.

 We have a web-based application (AFCHAN) that facilitates long distance consultation by allowing our providers to share media with specialists at ANMC, our referral center in Anchorage.
-The application allows you to take pictures of rashes, ears, eyes, etc., and send them to a provider at ANMC.
+The application allows you to send pictures of rashes, ears, eyes, etc., to a provider at ANMC.
 Access is given by IT to providers during the onboarding process.

-If a provider views photos, or other media such as an EKG from a village, they can bill for it, but must document that pictures were reviewed.
+The Health Aides are now able to upload media directly into patient's chart: PowerChart/FirstNet for RMT.
+If a provider views photos, or other media such as an EKG from a village, they can bill for telemedicine consult in our EHR, but must document that pictures were reviewed.

 VTC/Vidyo is an extremely useful tool as travel is quite expensive and remote visits can save patients the substantial cost and inconvenience of traveling long distances.